Updated: Sep 12

 And a world where questions can be left unanswered…

 As I write these words I feel confused.
 I wonder if we need a new narrative for the great transformation to take place or whether it will happen with or without our help.
 I see the world changing and feel that so must we.
 Colonization is the shadow of our past; it is based on the misunderstanding of our relationship to the world: we do not live in the world – we are the world.
 And as such we have to realize a new way of Being the World, embodied by new relationships with the physical, the virtual and ultimately the spiritual – the transcendent dimension that lies underneath, as well as beyond, all sense perceptions.
-And so, we must reconnect with everything and everyone: Breathing in peace with every inhalation – Breathing out love with every exhalation.
-Realising that we are just one voice striving for harmony in this silent polyphony of Being.
+And so, we must reconnect with everything and everyone: Breathing in peace with every inhalation – Breathing out love with every exhalation; Realising that each one of us is one voice striving for harmony in this silent polyphony of Being.